8 Fun Cozumel Facts That’ll Make You Want to Visit ASAP

-Among the interesting and fun facts about Mexico, there are some interesting ones about Cozumel that I thought you might love to read.
+Among the interesting and fun facts about Mexico, there are some notable ones about Cozumel that I thought you might enjoy reading.

 MAYAN MYSTICISM

-History or Legend says that back in the day during the Mayan civilization, women in search of a prosperous marriage would travel to Cozumel to make offerings to the temple of Ixchel, the fertility goddess, and to consult the oracle.
+According to legend or history, during the Mayan civilization, women seeking a prosperous marriage would travel to Cozumel to make offerings to the temple of Ixchel, the fertility goddess, and consult the oracle.

 THE LEGEND